ccao-data/data-architecture/dbt/models/shared_columns.md

 {% docs shared_column_is_parking_space %}
 Deeded parking/garage space or storage unit.

+Determined by an order sensitive heuristic that uses the following sources:
+1. `ccao.pin_nonlivable` for "questionable" status
+2. CDU columns
+3. Note columns and a list of parking pins provided by valuations
+4. Address unit numbers

-Detected either by valuations, CDU, or unit number/proration rate heuristics.
+either by valuations, CDU, or unit number/proration rate heuristics.
 Only applies to condo classes (299 and 399).
 {% enddocs %}